BirdVox/bv_context_adaptation/progress.md

 3. [DONE] Publish on Zenodo.

+4. Bugfix latitude and longitude.

+5. Add a text file with location of clips.

+6. Publish on Zenodo under new name.

 J. Per-channel energy normalization
 1. [DONE] Compute PCEN on clips with augmentation.
 Parallelize over units (6) and instanced augmentations (31).